Manchester United 2-0 Swansea City

 Attempt blocked.
 Wayne Routledge (Swansea City) right footed shot from the left side of the box is blocked.

 Attempt missed.
-Chris Smalling (Manchester United) right footed shot from very close range is too high.
-Assisted by Shinji Kagawa with a cross.
+Juan Mata (Manchester United) left footed shot from the right side of the six yard box is just a bit too high.
+Assisted by Paul Pogba with a through ball.

+Alexis Sánchez (Manchester United) wins a free kick on the left wing.

 Substitution

 Attempt missed.
-Shinji Kagawa (Manchester United) right footed shot from outside the box is too high.
-Assisted by Danny Welbeck.
+Alexis Sánchez (Manchester United) header from very close range is just a bit too high.
+Assisted by Romelu Lukaku with a headed pass.

-Álex Pozuelo (Swansea City) wins a free kick in the defensive half.